 The following table sets out the names of the nominees for election as directors, the offices they hold within the Company, their principal occupations, the length of time they have served as directors of the Company, the members of each standing committee of the Board of Directors (the "Board") and the number of Common shares of the Company and its subsidiaries beneficially owned, directly or indirectly, or controlled or directed by each proposed director.
-The Board is currently comprised of seven (7) directors.
+The Board is currently comprised of five (5) directors.
 The Board proposes to fix its size at five (5) and is proposing five (5) directors for election.

-The information as to shares and other securities beneficially owned has been provided by the directors themselves and, unless otherwise indicated, is current as of June 11, 2024.
+The information as to shares and other securities beneficially owned has been provided by the directors themselves and, unless otherwise indicated, is current as of June 10, 2025.

-Name and residence Position with the Company Principal occupation Director since Shares owned and/or controlled DSUs held (2) Michael Auerbach ^(1, 3, 4) New York, New York, United States Director Founder and Managing Member, Subversive Capital LLC; Partner and Head of Intelligence DGA Group 2022 20,404 Daniel J. Daviau Toronto, Ontario, Canada Chief Executive Officer and Director Chief Executive Officer of the Company 2015 4,609,222 (5) Shannon Eusey (4) Newport Beach, California, USA Nominee Director CEO, Beacon Pointe Advisors, LLC Terrence (Terry) Lyons ^(3, 4, 6) Vancouver, BC, Canada Lead Director Corporate director and advisor 2023 57,168 (7) 13,563 Elizabeth Cynthia (Cindy) Tripp (4) Toronto, Ontario, Canada Nominee Director Corporate director, former member of Board of Directors of Ontario Securities Commission 50,000 on page 44.
+Name and residence Position with the Company Principal occupation Director since Shares owned and/or controlled DSUs held (2) Michael Auerbach (1)(3) New York, New York, United States Lead Director Founder and Managing Member, Subversive Capital LLC 2022 33,906 Daniel (Dan) Daviau Toronto, Ontario, Canada Chairman and Chief Executive Officer Chief Executive Officer of the Company 2015 4,112,045(4) Shannon Eusey (3) Newport Beach, California, USA Director CEO, Beacon Pointe Advisors, LLC 2024 7,788 Terrence (Terry) Lyons (3) Vancouver, BC, Canada Director Corporate director and advisor 2023 57,168 (5) 26,796 Elizabeth Cynthia (Cindy) Tripp (3) Toronto, Ontario, Canada Director Corporate director, former member of Board of Directors of Ontario Securities Commission 2024 50,000 16,585

-Mr. Auerbach was a director of CybAero AB, a Swedish aerospace company that developed and manufactured remotely piloted helicopters, when it filed for bankruptcy in June 2018.
-Each of the current independent directors has received deferred share units (DSUs).
-See note (c) to the table under the heading "Compensation of directors" on page 43 and "Deferred share units"

-(3) Current member of the Audit and Risk Committee and Corporate Governance and Compensation Committee.
+- (1) Mr. Auerbach was a director of CybAero AB, a Swedish aerospace company that developed and manufactured remotely piloted helicopters, when it filed for bankruptcy in June 2018. - (2) Each of the current independent directors has received deferred share units (DSUs).
+See note (c) to the table under the heading "Compensation of directors" on page 45 and "Deferred share units" on page 46. - (3) Current and proposed member of the Audit Committee, Risk Committee and Corporate Governance and Compensation Committee after the Meeting. - (4) In addition, Mr. Daviau holds, excluding any adjustments for dividends, 260,061 fiscal 2023 PSUs, 249,291 fiscal 2024 PSUs and 399,225 fiscal 2025 PSUs.
+He also owns 1,702,810 LP Units in the Employee Partnership. - (5) Of these shares, 17,355 are Common shares over which Mr. Lyons has direction and control but not beneficial ownership.